whalenpt/spida/README.rst

 KS_RV also holds several intermediate arrays used in the nonlinear function evaluation.

-PropagatorKS is a class that inherits from PropagatorCV which is a container for a complex-valued (CV) propagating field.
+PropagatorKS is a class that inherits from PropagatorCV which is a container for a complex-valued propagating field.
 This class has several helper functions for convenient file reporting, such the number of steps for the solver to take before each report and whether to log the solvers progress with std::cout.
 In particular, the class has two pure virtual